jbagga/TagHelperComponentSample/README.md

 In the `MyTagHelperComponent.cs` file, change the `TagHelperOutput` to modify the `<head>` or `<body>` or the HTML element of your choice (the one you created in the step above) any way you want.

-To learn more, head to [Channel 9](https://channel9.msdn.com/).
-A video tutorial will be posted soon!
+To learn more, head to [Channel 9](https://channel9.msdn.com/Shows/Code-Conversations/Creating-Custom-Tag-Helper-Components-with-Jass-Bagga) for a video tutorial!